-Cooking on a wood stove is simple, but it requires patience.
-It may not be as fast as your gas-powered cookers or electric cookers. .
+Cooking on a wood stove is simple, however, it requires patience.
+It may not be as fast as your gas-powered cookers or electric cookers.

 However, it rewards those who wait because the cooked meal is always delicious and the method is cost-effective.

-Wood as a fuel has stood the test of time.
+Wood is a fuel that has stood the test of time.
 Cooking using wood stoves may not be as fancy as other modern methods regarding heat regulation but remains the best method for off-grid living.

 We will outline the steps you need to take when cooking on wood stoves or fireboxes.